Too much sun exposure can cause premature aging of your skin. This premature wrinkling

 Chemical peels.
 Chemical peels are often used to minimize sun-damaged skin, irregular skin color (pigment),

 and superficial scars.
-The top layer of skin is removed with a chemical applied to
+The top layer of skin is removed or irritated with a chemical

-the skin.
-By removing the top layer, new skin regenerates.
-This often improves its
+applied to the skin.
+Inflammation results, and new skin regenerates.
+This often improves

 Soft tissue augmentation or dermal filler injections.
 A soft tissue filler is injected beneath the skin to replace the body's natural collagen

 that has been lost.
 There are many different kinds of fillers available.
 Fillers are

 generally used to treat wrinkles, scars, and facial lines.
 They also treat wrinkles

 caused by volume loss and repetitive muscle contraction.
 Fillers are also used to